 4. Fill the pans to the top and bake for 17 minutes.
 Allow donuts to rest in the pans on a cooling rack for 5-10 minutes before carefully scooping them out.

-5. Make the glaze by blending the reserved half of diced peach in your blender.
+5. Make the glaze by blending the reserved half of the diced peach in your blender.
 We want it to be fully liquified, so depending on the juiciness of your peach, you might need a tiny splash of coconut milk, try a teaspoon to start, we don’t want it runny.
 Pour the peach sauce into a bowl, add the powdered sugar and whisk well to combine.
 I added 2 little drops of vanilla to bring out the flavor.
 Dip the donuts generously in glaze then place them on the cooling rack to drip.
 I tried out a blueberry glaze, but it didn’t hold a candle to the peach glaze, so I won’t even get into to that.

 Enjoy the donuts right away or if you have any leftover, save in an airtight container in the fridge.